Xarksass/BootstrapSelect/README.md

 # Bootstrap Select
 ## Description
-It's a jQuery plugin for Bootstrap to create dropdown select.
+It's a plain js script for Bootstrap to create dropdown select.

 ## Requirements
-Only need for basic features [Bootstrap 3.x](http://getbootstrap.com/) and jQuery.

 Need [livefilter](https://github.com/Xarksass/livefilter) and [tabcomplete](https://github.com/erming/tabcomplete) for the usage of the live filtering feature.

 Need [FilterList](https://github.com/Xarksass/FilterList) for the filter select feature.